navcoin/navcoin-org/content/community-fund/index.en.md

   itemOneText="Think of project that could inspire the NavCoin network.
 You can go it alone or discuss it with the community in <a href=\"https://reddit.com/r/navcoin\">Reddit</a>, <a href=\"https://discord.gg/dRyhDjm\">Discord</a> or on the <a href=\"https://collab.navcoin.org\">NavCollab website</a>.  <br><img src=\"/images/community-fund/cfu-voting.png\" alt=\"voting image\">"

   itemTwoTitle="Step 2 - Create a project page."
   itemTwoText="It can be anywhere, but to give your project maximum visibility in the community consider using the <a href=\"\">NavCollab website</a>.<br><br>Work out the details of the project.
-You need to communicate why the NavCoin community should fund it, if you need to tap into other people’s skills, and how long it will take from start to finish. <br><br>Your proposal might suiting being funded in stages, especially if it’s long term devising a roadmap will help."
+You need to communicate why the NavCoin community should fund it, if you need to tap into other people’s skills, and how long it will take from start to finish. <br><br>Your proposal might suit being funded in stages, especially if it’ll take some time to complete."

   itemThreeTitle="Step 3 - Create your team."
   itemThreeText="Do you need other skills to bring your project to life?
 Use NavCoin’s social channels and the NavCollab website to find community members who can help you complete your project."